osmandapp/web/main/docs/user/search/search-poi.md

 </Tabs>

-The **Search by POI Categories** tool provides you with the ability to quickly find locations of interest and objects classified into different categories.
+The **POI Search by Categories** tool allows you to quickly find locations and objects of interest classified into different categories.
 Each POI category has a unique set of characteristics, and this tool has filters that allow you to refine the search results by selecting different values for additional characteristics.

 How it works:

-- *Category Selection.* You selects a POI category of interest, such as restaurants, hotels, stores, etc., from the provided list of categories.
+- *Category Selection.* You select the POI category you are interested in, such as restaurants, hotels, stores, and others, from a suggested list of categories.
 - *Characteristic Filters.* After selecting a POI category, the application shows additional characteristics that can be used to refine the search.
-For example, for the Restaurants category, the user can select filters such as cuisine type (Italian, Chinese, etc.), price range, rating, and parking availability.
+For example, for the Restaurants category, you can select filters such as cuisine type (Italian, Chinese, etc.), price range, rating, and parking availability.
-- *Applying Filters.* You selects the required values in the filters, then the application applies these filters to the search results to show only those properties that match the specified characteristics.
+- *Applying Filters.* You select the required values in the filters, and then the application applies these filters to the search results to show only those properties that match the specified characteristics.
 - *Displaying results.* After applying filters, the application displays a list of POIs matching the category and characteristics set.
 The results are presented as a list with some information about each POI.

 Benefits:

 - *User Customization*.
-Feature filters allow users to customize searches to meet their specific needs and preferences.
+Feature filters allow you to customize searches to meet their specific needs and preferences.
 - *Refined results*.
 Filters help refine search results, making them more relevant and accurate.
 - *Multiple Categories*.
-The OpenStreetMap database has an extensive set of POI categories, allowing users to find sites of different types and categories.
+The OpenStreetMap database has an extensive set of POI categories, allowing you to find sites of different types and categories.

 <!--
 POI category search allows you to quickly find and select places of interest based on your needs.
 It is a handy tool for traveling, finding nearby services or places of interest, and planning routes based on selected POI categories.